 Beavercreek Health and Rehab is in Dayton, Ohio.
 This city is one of the largest cities in the nation with has a population of 479,994 people.
 With a bottom of the barrel overall grade of F, this facility didn't fare well in our assessment.
-Fortunately, if you aren't satisfied with this facility, there are 34 nursing homes to choose from in the city so you should be able to find a better option.
-We were surprised to find that this nursing home actually received one decent category score in inspections, which you can find more information about below.
+Fortunately, this nursing home is one of 15 nursing homes in this city so if you aren't impressed, you should have better options.
+More information on this facility's category grades may be found below.
+Its best category is inspections, which is discussed in the next section.

 Beavercreek Health and Rehab

 Get pricing and details on Dayton senior living options.Get Pricing

 - For profit - Limited Liability company

 - Offers Inpatient Rehab